aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-sql/_index.md

 - **[PUT /cells/convert](https://apireference.aspose.cloud/cells/#/Workbook/PutConvertWorkBook)** – Converts a workbook to another format with optional settings and returns the result in the response.

 - **[GET /cells/{name}](https://apireference.aspose.cloud/cells/#/Workbook/GetWorkBook)** – Retrieves a workbook with optional conversion settings.

+**Notes**
+- When converting password‑protected Excel files, ensure the `password` query parameter is supplied; otherwise the conversion will fail with a 400 error.
+- The service returns the SQL file content as Base64; decode it before saving to a `.sql` file.

+**Sample Files**
+Download a sample Excel workbook [here](https://example.com/sample.xlsx) and a pre‑generated SQL result [here](https://example.com/sample.sql) to test the API quickly.